-Then there are also big, heavy lantern batteries, like the one shown below (not to scale).
+Then there are also big, heavy lantern batteries, like the one shown here (not to scale).

-The flashlight shown at left has a crank handle by which the user can turn or wind the handle to recharge it.
+The flashlight shown here has a crank handle by which the user can turn or wind the handle to recharge it.

 There may also be some lights that are recharged by solar power, but we've never seen them for sale.

-This the type of single bulb that you used to find in just about all flashlights.
+This is the type of single bulb that you used to find in just about all flashlights.